CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

-Induction may seem like an odd name if you are used to "proof by induction" from your discrete math course, but we will see below that the induction principle for `ℕ`{.Agda} is basically the induction you are used to.
+Induction may seem like an odd name if you are used to "proof by induction" from your discrete math course, but we will see below that the induction principle for `ℕ`{.Agda} is basically the mathematical induction you are used to.

-The method of writing functions where we describe what they do on particular forms of their input is called "pattern matching".
-Agda has nice support for the pattern matching style of defining functions --- it can automatically write out all cases you need to cover to define a function out of an inductive data type.
+The method of writing functions where we describe what they do on particular forms of their input is called "pattern matching", we already saw an example of this when writing functions with pair types as arguments.
+Agda has nice support for working with pattern matching
+--- it can automatically write out all cases you need to cover to define a function out of an inductive data type.
 This is called doing a "case split".
-To have Agda do this for you use the Emacs function `agda2-make-case` (`C-c C-c` in `agda2-mode`) with your cursor in a hole, and then list the variables you want to case split on, separated by spaces.
+To have Agda do this for you, place your cursor in a hole and press `C-c C-c`.
+You will be prompted for the list of variables separated by spaces that you want to apply case-splitting to.

-Try this here: press `C-c C-c` in hole 0 below and type `x y`, and watch Agda split this definition into all the cases you need to handle.
-The logical "and" of two Booleans `x` and `y` is `true`{.Agda} just when both `x` and `y` are `true`{.Agda}.
+Try this below: press `C-c C-c` in the hole for `and`{.Agda} below and enter `x y`, to have Agda split this definition into all the cases you need to handle.
+(Recall that the logical "and" of two Booleans `x` and `y` is `true`{.Agda} exactly when both `x` and `y` are `true`{.Agda} and `false`{.Agda} otherwise.)

 ```
 _and_ : Bool → Bool → Bool